openstack/kolla/doc/CONTRIBUTING.rst

    ``stable/branch`` will first have to be fixed in ``master``.

 #.
 Please file a launchpad_ blueprint for any significant code change and a bug
-   for any significant bug fix or add a TrivialFix tag for simple changes.
-   See how to reference a bug or a blueprint in the commit message here_
+   for any significant bug fix.
+See how to reference a bug or a blueprint in the commit message here_.
+For simple changes, contributors may optionally add the text "TrivialFix" to the commit message footer to indicate to reviewers a bug is not required.

-#.
-TrivialFix tags or bugs are not required for documentation changes.

 .. _OpenStack Kolla Git: https://git.openstack.org/cgit/openstack/kolla/
 .. _launchpad: https://bugs.launchpad.net/kolla